zer0cache/matic-docs/docs/develop/wallets/slashauth.md

 ## Configure the `SlashAuthProvider` component

-The SlashAuth SDK uses [React Context](https://reactjs.org/docs/context.html) to manage state and expose it to your components.
+The SlashAuth SDK uses [React Context](https://reactjs.org/docs/context.html) to manage state and expose it to components.
 In order to integrate `/auth` into your app, you must provide the context at the root of your app:

 ```typescript title="index.tsx"
 import ReactDOM from 'react-dom/client';